 - With changing regulations on fuel emissions, around the world, how can the brand advance on Hybrid technology so that it can maintain its standing as a modern car?

-It looks like as we head into the F1 season of 2017, there will be pressure for the Ferrari brand to step up their performance on the track.
+It looks like as we head into the F1 season, there will be pressure for the Ferrari brand to step up their performance on the track.
 All those fans with their faces painted red want victories.

 For marketers, who are your most motivated consumers?
 And, how can you turn them into passionate brand fans?